enormandeau/stacks_workflow/99-documentation/08-Step_8.rst

 *********************

 ``Stacks_workflow`` includes a script to filter the VCF file output by STACKS.
-To print the short documentation of the filtering script, launch it without options.
+To print the short documentation of the filtering script, launch the script without options.

 .. code-block:: bash
  ./00-scripts/05_filter_vcf.py